 In addition to the .NET agent, you can use this to install our infrastructure agent to discover other applications, infrastructure, and log sources running in your environment and recommend which ones should be instrumented.
 The install automates the configuration and deployment of each system you choose to instrument.

 To stay up-to-date with new features and bug fixes, see the .NET agent release notes.

 After you install the agent and wait a few minutes for your app to generate traffic, data will appear in the APM Summary page.
-If no data appears, or if you encounter other problems, see New Relic's .NET agent troubleshooting procedures.
+If you have problems, see No data appears and the other troubleshooting docs in that section.

 one.newrelic.com > APM > (select an app) > Summary: After installing the .NET agent, you will see a summary of your app's performance on the Summary page.

 The most important part of agent configuration is to give your app a descriptive name.
 New Relic uses this app name to aggregate metrics when you have multiple apps or hosts.
 The agent also includes a variety of configuration options to further customize your installation.

 After installing the .NET agent, extend the agent's instrumentation with one or more of these methods: